 “Didn`t I tell you that I took a small bag of silver coins out of grandpa`s drawer?
 My grandfather used to own a wildlife sanctuary years ago and he piled many of these coins from the visitors.
 Actually he is quite a wealthy man but he lives in a humble way, because for him the people he loves, nature and freedom are far more important than money, that can sometimes make people very evil or stupid in his words, he has also said that when money makes us think mostly about it, it turns into our master and takes our freedom away.
 I completely agree with him when I think about it , we should use money, not become its slaves.”

 “Sweet Ana, it is very hard for me to understand humans.
 It seems most of them do not realize that they too are a part of nature and they pollute so much and harm our planet.
 They put their comfort before the connection to nature and by doing so they hurt all of us.”

 As they were talking the two friends reached the mill.
 It was a medium sized white building, its back was higher and narrower and almost at the very top there was a fin, powered by the wind.
 The front was lower and wider and had big windows, through which it was visible that inside there was a furnace and many metal shelves.
 People were standing in line to buy fresh bread.
 The two friends even managed to see that there were various kinds of bread – some big, some small, some long, some that was flat like a bap, one was like a match box, another had a triangular form.
 “Such interesting bread!” exclaimed Ana.

 “I have never seen such dark bread and with so many shapes.” replied Nico.

 “Let`s line up, I really want to try every kind!” suggested Anichka.

 “Alright!”
 Nico accepted since he was also very interested in the bread..

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, IvanWrite a Review